zslavchev/React-apps/keeper/README.md

-This is a simple ToDo List app.
+This is a simple to do/note taking app.